onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 contain only alphanumeric characters and underscores ‘_’ and **MUST NOT** contain the case insensitive word ‘base’.

+R-70276 A VNF HEAT's Orchestration Nested Template's YAML file name **MUST NOT** be in the format '{vm-type}.y[a]ml' where '{vm-type}' is defined in the Heat Orchestration Template.

 Examples include

  -  <text>.y[a]ml